Maui is consistently ranked one of the top places in the world for honeymoons and destination weddings.

 Start off your day with a stop for java at The Coffee Store in Napili.
 This buzzy café roasts small, artisan batches of Hawaiian beans to create the perfect cup.
 With an extensive array of baked goods—from lemon bars to coconut biscotti—and a chic, hang-ten vibe, this little gem sates as much as it invigorates.

-While Ka’anapali has a wetter sub-clime than its neighboring Lahaina, it also boasts an average of 278 sunny days per year—rendering beach time total bliss on one of its whitewashed shores.
+While Kaʻanapali has a wetter sub-clime than its neighboring Lahaina, it also boasts an average of 278 sunny days per year—rendering beach time total bliss on one of its whitewashed shores.

-Post-swim, amble straight from the shore to Leilani’s on the Beach, a lovely, open-air restaurant that has a breezy ambiance, a sand-bottomed floor, and up-close views of the luminous water.
+Post-swim, amble straight from the shore to Leilani’s on the Beach, a lovely, open-air restaurant with a breezy ambiance, a sand-bottomed floor, and up-close views of the luminous water.
 Go for an ultra-refreshing ahi poke bowl with kukui nut and local ogo, or talk your sweetheart into sharing a plate of Niihau lamb sliders (complete with beer mustard aioli and tomato-ginger jam).

 Get further into the groove of your tropical holiday by booking reservations at the Maui Nui Luau at Black Rock.
 The ancient songs and dances of the Pacific are brought to the stage as the sun sets on the horizon, and torches are lit as a cliff dive opens the vibrant celebration.